Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 Hunter K. Keay - Wolfe Research LLC

 Okay.
 Great.
-Thanks, Shane.
+Thank you, Shane.

 Shane R. Tackett - Alaska Airlines, Inc.

-And just as a note, we were planning on sort of rerouting the communication protocol between Sabre partitions and the movement control on Virgin before the original PSS date anyway.
+And just as a note, we were planning on sort of reracking the communication protocol between Sabre partitions and the movement control on Virgin before the original PSS date anyway.
 So, nothing has really changed timing-wise on that.
 I think, we're in good shape here.

 Hunter K. Keay - Wolfe Research LLC